 Senior managers need to be able to take corrective action when necessary, either directly or through lower-level managers.
 They must approve hiring and firing of individuals and adhere to their department's budgeting constraints.
 Senior managers must keep their goals and priorities clear.
 At times, their role requires them to collaborate with other departments to fully execute their duties.

-A Final Summary on the Roles and Responsibilities of Corporate Boards and Managers
+A Final Summary on the Roles and Responsibilities of Board Members

 No one role in a corporation is more important than another.
 Every group and department must work together for the good of the company.
-In addition to each board director and manager fulfilling their own roles and responsibilities, there are several responsibilities that everyone shares, not least honesty and integrity.
+In addition to each board member fulfilling their own roles and responsibilities, there are several responsibilities that everyone shares, not least honesty and integrity.

 Acting responsibly means building close relationships that have responsible boundaries for independence and professionalism.
 Each person (role) is accountable for their own actions and should be aware of the actions of their counterparts.
 Overall, when each person acts in the best interests of the organization, the corporation best serves the public interest.